 Agility training can do wonders for your dogs’ physical health and for yours, too!
 You will have to trot alongside your dog and meet them in certain areas, keeping you moving at an easy pace for however long you like.

 For those who do not enjoy dedicated exercise, agility training with a dog is an excellent way of working out without really even noticing.
+For a list of dog agility exercises see this page.

 Keeping your dog physically and mentally stimulated will naturally make them happier, which will, in turn, promote better behaviour.
 Of course, they will be tired after their training and will likely want to nap more than anything else, but agility training does more than that.